Intermediate Photography Course

 Intermediate Photography Course Introduction

 Ready to take your photography to the next level?
 Our Intermediate Photography Course in Singapore is designed for those who have mastered the basics and are eager to learn advanced photography techniques.
-From Street photography, Indoor photography, Black and White photography to landscape and travel photography, we’ll help you refine your skills, experiment with different styles, and develop your own photographic identity.
+From Street photography, Indoor photography, Night Photography to landscape and Atmosphere photography, we’ll help you refine your skills, experiment with different styles, and develop your own photographic identity.

 Our first session in the intermediate photography course takes us to the world of street photography as you explore the vibrant streets of Pagoda Street.
 This session introduces you to the core principles of composition and framing, teaching you how to capture candid moments and tell compelling stories through your lens.
 You’ll learn to master available light, making the most of natural lighting in urban environments.